Last updated on January 6, 2026

 Temporal Mastery | Illustration by Franz Vohwinkel

-Blue sorceries in Magic are cards that cost blue mana and have the sorcery type.
-Sorcery cards can only be played during the main phases of your turn, and not in response to other spells.
+Blue sorceries in Magic are cards with the sorcery card type that have only blue mana in their color identity.
+Sorcery cards can only be played during the main phases of your turn, and not in response to other spells or abilities.

 Mass Manipulation is pricey, but it can also make a big splash.
 It works very well in control decks that can deal with early game threats because you can use this card to steal a late game bomb.
 This card can also be very effective in Simic decks that ramp a lot or decks that can copy spells easily.